kamilszymanski/bounded-context-assessment/README.md

 ![Bounded Context Design Assessment](/resources/bounded-context-assessment-example-basic.jpg)

-- Bounded Context Portfolio Assessment (for visualizing the design of an entire portfolio and their relations.)
+- Bounded Context Portfolio Assessment (for visualizing the design scores of an entire portfolio and their relations.)

 ![Bounded Context Portfolio Assessment](/resources/bounded-context-portfolio-assessment-example.jpg)